Nataneljpwd/Onboarding-Newbies/chapter_01/final_exercise_01.md

 40. **Q:** What is the difference between a Kafka Producer and a Consumer?
-40. **A:** kafka producer can only write data to the topic while a consumer reads data from the topic. the producer writes to a topic and the broker decides to which partition it goes according to the key, and the consumer reads from a specific partition as a part of a consumer group, which share the same offset for reading from the topic, each consumer is assigned one partition, meaning only one consumer group can read from a partition, the partition is assigned to a consumer group by lexographical order.
+40. **A:** kafka producer can only write data to the topic while a consumer reads data from the topic. the producer writes to a topic and the broker decides to which partition it goes according to the key, and the consumer reads from a specific partition as a part of a consumer group, which share the same offset for reading from the topic, each consumer is assigned one partition, meaning only one consumer can read from a partition, the partition is assigned to a consumer group by lexographical order.

 ### Chapter 10: Apache Impala